 (4) SCU minimises the risks of exposure to electricity or electrical equipment for employees, students, and visitors to workplaces by ensuring:

 - a.
-All employees have access to this procedure and will be inducted to the safety management system. - b.
-Outsourcing electrical works to a competent person who has received recognised training/licensing and is certified to undertake the works. - c.
+Outsourcing electrical works must be done by a competent person who has received recognised training/licensing and is certified to undertake the work. - b.
 Appropriate training and records for internal electrical tradespeople.